Letraset: Cultural history

 The dry rub-down transfer technique was used by the punk movement because of its ease of manipulation, its low price and the quality of the rendered layout.
 Letraset's ease of use and widespread availability aligned with the do-it-yourself value of this movement by allowing punks to create designs independent from printers and publishers.

+From the late 1960's until early 1990's the UK Land Registry used Letraset to create the lettering on each original house land plan produced from a survey in combination with pen and ink line drawing.
+This came to an end with the advent of computerisation.